nady4/ai-face-detect-api/README.md

 ## Endpoints 🛠️

-The code creates an Express.js app and sets up the following routes:

 - `GET /` : a protected route that requires a valid JSON web token to access.

-- `POST /verify-token`: a route that verifies the validity of a JSON web token.

 - `POST /login` : a route that logs in a user.
 Accepts a `username` and `password` in the request body, and returns a JSON web token if the login is successful.